 Hydrogen sulfide is a chemical compound with the molecular formula H2S.
 H2S is a colorless toxic gas with an extreme rotten egg odor.
 Humans can normally detect the odor of the compound at 0.0047 ppm.
 A single breath at 1000 ppm is lethal.
 The need to control or remove hydrogen sulfide to safe levels is necessary in all types of industries and applications, but is particularly necessary for the hydrocarbon processing industry.
 In addition to the safety concerns for plant personnel and operators, H2S removal is required for corrosion control due to the highly corrosive of the compound to pipelines, equipment and downstream processes.

-Hydrogen sulfide removal processes can be classified according to level of sulfur removal per day (lbs of H2S per day).
-As a general rule, H2S removal up to 2,000 lbs per day should consider the use of an H2S scavenger type system.
-A requirement that exceeds this general level of sulfur would consider other processes capable of handling larger quantities of sulfur.
+Hydrogen sulfide removal technologies or processes can be classified according to mass of H2S to be removed per day (lbs of H2S per day).
+As a general rule, H2S removal up to 1,000 lbs per day should consider the use of a fixed bed type scavenger/adsorbent media.
+A requirement that exceeds this rate of H2S per day would need to consider other processes.

-Chemical Products' SULFURTRAP® would be categorized as an H2S scavenger.
-H2S Scavengers can be futher classified as either (1) liquid or (2) solid based.
-Both types are treatment options for low temperautre H2S removal from sour hydrocarbons.
-Liquid H2S scavengers have been commonly used for many years for low-pressure and low-sulfur gas wells.
-Today, liquid systems are being replaced by solid scavengers due to the advantages solid based systems present over their liquid H2S scavenger counterparts.
+Chemical Products' SULFURTRAP® would be categorized as a fixed bed H2S scavenger.
+H2S Scavenger can be futher classified as either (1) liquid scavenger or (2) fixed bed scavenger.
+Both types are treatment options for low temperautre H2S removal from sour hydrocarbon.
+Liquid H2S scavengers have been used for many years for low-pressure, low-sulfur gas wells.
+Today, liquid scavenger is being replaced by fixed bed H2S removal media due to the many advantages they present over their liquid scavenger counterparts.